Real World Interfaces logo

 Sync lead for Devil Fish with MIDI In

-The optional MIDI In system uses the existing Sync socket, and receives Sync, Notes, Accent (depending on the note's velocity), Slide (from MIDI controllers or tied notes) and Filter Frequency (from a selectable MIDI controller number, defaulting to Mod Wheel).
+The optional MIDI In and MIDI In and Out systems use the existing Sync socket, and receive Sync, Notes, Accent (depending on the note's velocity), Slide (from MIDI controllers or tied notes) and Filter Frequency (from a selectable MIDI controller number, defaulting to Mod Wheel).
 Full details: Devil-Fish-MIDI-Manual.pdf

 There is also a special Sync Lead which accepts MIDI In, and provides a daisy-chain of three Sync out connectors to drive, for instance, devices such as other TB-303s or Devil Fishes, TR-808s or TR-606s.
 See the sync-lead/ page.